Affirmative action in the United States: Public opinion regarding affirmative action

-Public opinion polls on affirmative action have varied significantly.
-It is likely that survey design, the framing of the survey question itself, and other factors may have significant effects on the survey results.
-The following polls only discuss affirmative action in higher education.
-In general, "affirmative action" is supported by the general public, but "considerations based on race" are opposed.
+Public opinion polls on affirmative action are mixed, showing rough support from the general public, but "considerations based on race" are opposed.

 In a survey conducted by Gallup in 2013, 67% of U.S. adults believed college admission should be solely based on merit.
 According to Gallup: "One of the clearest examples of affirmative action in practice is colleges' taking into account a person's racial or ethnic background when deciding which applicants will be admitted.
 Americans seem reluctant to endorse such a practice, and even blacks, who have historically been helped by such programs, are divided on the matter.
 Aside from African Americans, a majority of all other major subgroups believe colleges should determine admissions solely on merit."

 In a national survey conducted by the Pew Research Center in 2014, among 3,335 Americans, 63% felt that affirmative action programs designed to increase the number of African American and minority students on college campuses are a good thing.

 In February 2019, Gallup published the results of a November and December 2018 survey and found that support for affirmative action programs was growing.
 They polled 6,502 Americans.
 Of survey respondents, 65% favored affirmative action programs for women and 61% favored affirmative action programs for minorities.

 Also in February 2019, the Pew Research Center published the results of a January and February 2019 survey and found that 73% of its respondents said that race or ethnicity should not be a factor in college admissions decisions.
 According to this survey's results, majorities across racial and ethnic groups agree that race should not be a factor in college admissions decisions.
 White adults are particularly likely to hold this view: 78% say this, compared with 65% of Hispanics, 62% of African Americans, and 58% of Asians.

 A few years later similar results were repeated.
 In 2022, a Pew Research Center poll found that 74% of Americans believe race or ethnicity should not factor into college admissions decisions.